NicholasLuis/RocketBuilder/README.md

   2. Select from available TLE data

      a.
 Choose from one of the example data files to see the data associated with that satellite

+**### Notes
+ALl of the custom-built functions that this program needs is in a static library whose source code is inaccessible.
+The original source code for these functions can be found in the file names beginning with "Archived" located in the _src_ folder.**